- Scientific name: Conger conger

 - Feeds on: Predator which will hunt down and fish species it can find, but will also happily feed by scavenging for dead or rotting fish.

-Due to their size and the fact they always put up a strong fight when caught with rod and line conger eels are a highly-rated catch amongst sea anglers.
+Due to their size and the fact they always put up a strong fight when caught with rod and line conger eels are a highly-rated catch among sea anglers.
 Always popular as a target for boat anglers, especially those fishing over wrecks, it is perfectly possible to catch big conger from rock marks and very rough ground on the shore, mostly around the west and south of the UK.
 Conger eels of up to 25lb are potential catches from the shore, with a few eels over the 40lb mark lurking around as well.
 Interestingly, larger conger eels are always female, with males reaching a maximum of around 35lb, and usually averaging half of this.
 The very biggest conger eel live out at sea in deep water, where they often live in wrecks and are targeted by boat anglers.
 The size conger eel can actually reach is unknown.
-Eels in excess of 200lb have been caught in commercial trawler’s nets, and a specimen weighing 350lb was reportedly caught by a trawler near the island of Vestmannaeyjar off the south coast of Iceland.
+Eels in excess of 200lb have been caught in commercial trawler’s nets, and a specimen weighing 350lb was reportedly caught by a trawler near the island of Vestmannaeyjar off the south coast of Iceland (although verifiable evidence of this is difficult to find).
 Very large conger eels are certainly present in British waters.
 In May 2015 a 7ft long conger eel was caught in the nets of a trawler off the coast of Devon and weighed 133lb after being gutted.
-The current UK shore record is an eel of 68lb 8oz, caught at Devil’s Point, Plymouth in 1992, while the British boat record is 133lb 4oz, and was set in 1995.
+The current UK shore record is an eel of 68lb 8oz, caught at Devil’s Point, Plymouth in 1992 by M. Larkin.
+The British boat record is also the IGFA all-tackle world record and was set by Victor Evans who caught a 133lb 4oz conger eel off a wreck at Berry Head, Dorset in 1995.

 Feeding and Behaviour